 Great to have you here!
 We can’t help but cherish the hope that you are thinking about an official CAD Exchanger GUI usership.
 No pressure whatsoever, let’s just go through the ins and outs of license options.

-If we are talking about personal use or a small business with less than five users, single-user licenses are what you need.
+If we are talking about personal use or a small business with less than five users, node-locked licenses are what you need.
 These types of licenses are issued for use by a single person and are tied to a piece of network hardware via its MAC address.
 That is, one user on one PC — one serial number.
 While installing, you may either trust automatic settings or contact support to obtain a key for a specific network device for manual activation.
 The latter is relevant if the computer CAD Exchanger will be used on is behind a strict firewall or has no Internet access at all.

 CAD Exchanger GUI subscription is purchased for 12 months and can be renewed annually.
 It is a full, yet temporary, pack with all new updates included (typically, four software releases — once a quarter).
 You may either renew your subscription or deal without it and get back whenever your project demands.

 In case you are working on a temporary project, involving CAD data exchange or simply have no room for higher upfront payments, a subscription license is a smart choice.

 Perpetual licenses will be a good fit for those who deal with 3D CAD data on a regular basis and would like to save time firing a full-blown CAD system every time the need occurs.

 Once your year of access to updates expires you can continue using the version you ended up on indefinitely, or you can purchase another year of updates for an extra incremental small fee (about 25% of the full license).
 We always recommend the second option in order to stay tuned for regular enhancements, bug fixes, new formats, and features.
 If you drop maintenance, you can resume it later, but that will be subject to the reinstatement fee.
 So if you plan to use CAD Exchanger regularly and to minimize license fees, then keeping active maintenance is the way to go.